Friday, November 15, 2019, from 12 p.m. to 2:30 p.m.

-The Office of Research and Engagement invites faculty and staff to submit abstracts for the 2017 UNG Symposium on Innovation, Research and Engagement (SOIRE), formerly UNG Faculty Research Day.
-This third annual symposium will showcase faculty and staff scholarship from across all campuses of the university to celebrate our achievements.
+The Office of Research and Engagement invites faculty and staff to submit abstracts for the 2019 UNG Symposium on Innovation, Research and Engagement (SOIRE), formerly UNG Faculty Research Day.
+This annual symposium will showcase faculty and staff scholarship from across all campuses of the university to celebrate our achievements.

 We strongly encourage those who have won Presidential Awards to use this opportunity to disseminate their projects and findings.
-This conference invites proposals representing all classifications of Ernest L. Boyer’s model of scholarship
+This conference invites submissions representing all classifications of Ernest L. Boyer’s model of scholarship

 - Scholarship of Discovery: original research in disciplinary fields